Mobile commerce: App design

 Interaction design and UX design has been at the core of the m-commerce experience from its conception, producing apps and mobile web pages that create highly usable interactions for users.
 However, much debate has occurred as to the focus that should be given to the apps.
 In recent research, Parker and Wang demonstrated that within fashion m-Commerce apps, the degree that the app helps the user shop (increasing convenience) was the most prominent function.
 Such use examples might be through design cues that help the user find their products with minimal search.

 Additionally, shopping for others was a motivator for engaging in m-commerce apps with a great preference for close integration with social media.
 Research shows that culture makes a significant difference in people's motivation to engage in shopping, where Western consumers - for example - have significantly different motivations to Chinese consumers.

 App commerce

 The popularity of apps has given rise to the latest iteration of mobile commerce: app commerce.
 This refers to retail transactions that take place on a native mobile app.
 App commerce is said to perform better than both desktop and mobile web when it comes to browsing duration and interactions.
 Average order value is reportedly greater with retail apps than traditional ecommerce, and conversion rates on apps are twice that of mobile websites.
+The convenience and tailored user experience of apps make them a preferred shopping channel for mobile-savvy consumers.